YutoNakazato/sectional-work-zone-schedule-optimization-for-road-networks/README.md

 # Bi-level solution method for 365-day sectional work zone schedule optimization for road networks

-This Python code accompanies the paper "365-day sectional work zone schedule optimization for road networks considering economies of scale and user cost."
+These ipynb codes accompany the paper "365-day sectional work zone schedule optimization for road networks considering economies of scale and user cost."

-## Prerequisites
+## Prerequisites about Gurobi

 Before running this project, you will need to have the Gurobi Optimizer installed.
 For more information on obtaining a license, visit the [Gurobi Licensing Page](https://www.gurobi.com/documentation/9.1/quickstart_windows/retrieving_and_setting_up_.html).